-Why Turn to Jesus When We are Hurting?
+Why Turn to Jesus When We Are Hurting?

 Most people are naturally self-centered.
 We want to be self-sufficient and in control of our lives.
 We don’t want anyone telling us what to do.
 However, in times of difficulty and hardship we may turn to God and seek His help.
-For many people, God is just some kind of vague emergency service to be called upon when the going gets tough or when we have some kind of need.
+For some people, God is just some kind of vague emergency service to be called upon when the going gets tough or when we have some kind of need.
 If everything was always wonderful, do you think we would need God or seek Him?
 Probably not.

-However, our Creator knows that our true happiness lies in our relationship with Him.
+But our Creator knows that our true happiness lies in our relationship with Him.
 Only when we surrender our will to God can we find true joy and happiness.
 Yet, the human spirit will not surrender our self-will as long as we believe all is well.
 As long as our own life remains agreeable, we will not surrender it to God.
 Most of us will not give ourselves to God as long as there is any other place for us to look for happiness.

-So, we’re not just imperfect people who need to be improved, but rebels who need to lay down our arms.
+So we’re not just imperfect people who need to be improved, but rebels who need to lay down our arms.
 What else can God do but allow our lives to become less agreeable and take away possible sources of false happiness?